NMBU-Data-Science/imskaper/README.md

 Also, you will need to update the output directory, where the results are stored.

-- In command prompt navigate to the biorad directory
+- In command prompt navigate to the imskaper directory
 - Run the following command:
 **python main.py -file config.json**